Introduction

 The problem is that if you try to run this on your Mac right after patching, the system will refuse to execute it : zsh killed

-Don’t forget to add executable permissions first with chmod +x ./age
+Don’t forget to add executable permissions first with chmod +x ./age though.

 Afterwards, you get :